satansdeer/satansdeer.github.com/content/legacy-posts/resolve-git-merge-conflicts/index.md

 git commit
 ```

-If Git already prepared a merge message, you can usually use:
+If Git already prepared a merge message, you can use:

 ```bash
 git commit --no-edit